There’s an old saying that the more things change, the more they stay the same.

 That said, there are still a few technical details you can wrap up now to ensure Google has as much information about your page as possible when MUM finally launches.

-Adding structured data to each page gives search engines added clues about the context behind your content, which should help moving into this new phase of search.
+Adding structured data to each page gives search engines added clues about the context behind your content, which should help to move into this new phase of the search.

 Why MUM is Good for Users

 Of course, we need to take a step back and think about how a change of this magnitude affects users.

 After all, even the most seasoned SEO expert has to do a Google search at home every once in a while.